AlbertNegura/bertscore/README.md

-# bertscore
-Examining BERTScore as an Abstractive Summarization Evaluation Method
+# Examining BERTScore as an Abstractive Summarization Evaluation Method